markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 of this post is, that it takes you from start to finish and gives you a playground you can easily recreate when things go wrong, thanks to
 |vagr| and |vb|.
 Beware, as this is a non-trivial (non-hello-world)
-example, the post is really long.
+example, this post is really long.

 .. contents::